 How to respond to a spill

-As soon as a spill is discovered, the initial action should be to protect personal safety followed by preventing the pollutant from entering nearby drainage ditches or stormwater drop inlets.
-The person observing the spill should take immediate action to prevent further spillage and to confine the spilled material.
+As soon as a spill or release is discovered, the initial action should be to protect personal safety.
+If safe to do so, observers should take action to prevent the pollutant from entering nearby storm drains, stormwater drop inlets, or local waterways.
+Ideally the person observing the spill should take action to prevent further spillage and to confine the spilled material.